phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 {!docs/snippets/py/t4-1-annotator-subset-toggle.txt!}
 </pre><br>

-### **Select Points on the Plot**

-On the right of the scatter plot, you can find tap, polygon, and lasso tools which can select data points.

 ## **Make Consecutive Selections**

 Ever selected multiple (non-adjacent) files in your file system using <kbd>Ctrl</kbd>/<kbd>Command</kbd>?

 Similarly but more powerfully, you can make consecutive selections with a "keep selecting" option.

--   `none`: the default, where a new selection `B` simply replaces the old one `A`.
--   `union`: `A ∪ B`, the new selection gets unioned with the old one.
-    -   this resembles the <kbd>Ctrl</kbd>/<kbd>Command</kbd> mentioned above.
--   `intersection`: `A ∩ B`, the new selection gets intersected with the old one.
-    -   this is particularly useful when joining different 2D plot views.
--   `difference`: `A ∖ B`, the new selection gets subtracted from the old one.
-    -   this is for de-selecting outliers.

 {!docs/snippets/markdown/jupyterlab-js-issue.md!}